 The caliber and drive of your fellow students are just as critical to your success as the top-notch faculty who teach in the program.
 While faculty set the stage, your classmates will propel your learning forward, especially because of the importance of study teams.

-ILLINOIS Executive MBA students are typically mid- to senior-level professionals from a variety of industry and service-sector backgrounds.
+University of Illinois Executive MBA students are typically mid- to senior-level professionals from a variety of industry and service-sector backgrounds.
 Our students work in a wide range of industries and for a diverse set of organizations, including internationally recognized FORTUNE 500 firms, small- and medium-sized businesses, including new start-ups, non-profits, and government entities.

 At ILLINOIS, you'll gain knowledge from the collective contributions of your impressive peers.
 In addition, from September through April both first- and second-year Executive MBA students attend classes on the same weekends, so you'll have the opportunity to learn from students one year ahead of as well as one year behind you.
 Naturally, you'll form friendships with many of your professors and fellow students, who will remain a vital network of support throughout your career.